 Last year I published a video on portable power for QRP – 20 watts radios.
 That video was focused on the PowerFilm Solar, Lightsaver Max often seen in my portable videos.
 Based on feedback from the community, here is a list of compatible radios and charging notes, when powering or charging with the Lightsaver Max.

-In my humble opinion, the LSM has two key benefits for the off grid ham radio operator.
+In my humble opinion, the LSM has two key benefits for the off-grid ham radio operator.
 Firstly, it can recharge itself.
-The LSM has an integrated solar panel which can be unfolded, and used to charge itself up while in use, or on the go.
-Secondly, the LSM has a 12 volt output port with a max load of 5 amps.
-This will power up to a 20 watt radio in the field, with a pack which won’t take up that much space from your rucksack.
+The LSM has an integrated solar panel that can be unfolded and used to charge itself up while in use, or on the go.
+Secondly, the LSM has a 12-volt output port with a max load of 5 amps.
+This will power up to a 20-watt radio in the field, with a pack that won’t take up that much space from your rucksack.